 \subsection{What leads to a mistake?}

-We investigate whether specific types of proof steps are causing the the largest \textsc{InstructGPT} model to produce reasoning errors.
+We investigate whether specific types of proof steps are causing \textsc{InstructGPT} to produce reasoning errors.
 To do so, we identify the first step in each incorrect proof that is not a canonical step.
 We observe in figure \ref{fig:first_error}, among incorrect proofs, strictly-valid atomic misleading steps appear in the proof first far more often than other non-canonical step types, including invalid steps.
+See figure \ref{fig:pronto_example} in the appendix for an example prediction where a misleading step causes the model to fail to prove the goal and produce an invalid step.
 This indicates that for the best-performing models, the main source of reasoning error is from misleading steps, since most predicted steps are strictly-valid and atomic.
 That is, imagining the space of proof steps as a graph where each edge represents a single valid step, \textsc{InstructGPT} almost always performs a walk in this graph.
 Once \textsc{InstructGPT} encounters a branch where one path at the fork follows the correct proof and the other paths do not, \textsc{InstructGPT} will select the incorrect direction with some frequency and is then not able to return to the correct path.
 Therefore, it seems that while LLMs are able to produce valid proof steps with high probability, they have difficulty with proof planning/strategizing.

-We were also curious to see if this relationship held in smaller models.
-We see in the bottom three rows of figure \ref{fig:first_error} that smaller models are more prone to making invalid steps or non-atomic steps as their first non-canonical step.
-But as model size increases, the frequency of these types of steps decreases, and is instead superseded by misleading steps.
+We were curious if this relationship held in smaller models.
+We see in figure \ref{fig:first_error} that smaller models are more prone to make invalid or non-atomic steps as their first non-canonical step.
+But as model size increases, these types of steps become rarer, and is instead superseded by misleading steps.

 Looking again at figure \ref{fig:textdavinci002_proof_accuracy}, we note that many correct proofs also contain misleading steps, and so it must be the case that \textsc{InstructGPT} sometimes returns to the correct proof path at some point after making a misleading step.
-To investigate this behavior more closely, we count the number of steps that the model takes \emph{after} making a misleading step until it produces a step in the gold proof and plot the histogram in figure \ref{fig:wrong_branch_lengths} in the Appendix.
+To investigate this behavior more closely, we count the number of steps that the model takes \emph{after} making a misleading step until it produces a step in the gold proof and plot the histogram in figure \ref{fig:wrong_branch_lengths} in the appendix.
 We observe that, in general, the more time the model spends outside the correct proof path, the less likely it becomes to return to the correct proof.